hkage/bbl-client/README.md

-        show <color> <boulder>             Display all ascents of a boulder set [options] <color> <boulder>    Add ascent for a boulder unset [options] <color> <boulder>  Remove ascent for a boulder
+        show <color> <boulder>             Display all ascents of a boulder set [options] <color> <boulder>    Add ascent for a boulder unset [options] <color> <boulder>  Remove ascent for a boulder ranking                            Display the ranking of the current league scorecard                          Display the scorecard a climber

 ## Example